-4C Strategies have collaborated with the City of Stockholm since 2010 to enhance their organisational resilience.
-One current focus area is climate adaptation, as summer heatwaves in Sweden 2018 and 2019 have highlighted the need for action.
-We also perform in-depth analyses connected to adverse events that have occurred.
-One of our first joint projects was crisis management exercises in preparation for the wedding of Victoria, Crown Princess of Sweden.
-Our relationship is long-term and continues to evolve as needs emerge, which makes it special.
+From 2010, 4C Strategies have collaborated with the City of Stockholm to enhance its organisational resilience.
+One current focus area is climate adaptation, with the importance of this subject highlighted by the summer heat waves in Sweden during 2018 and 2019.
+4C has also performed in-depth analyses connected to adverse events that have occurred.
+One of the first joint projects involved crisis management exercises in preparation for the wedding of Victoria, Crown Princess of Sweden.
+The relationship between 4C and the City of Stockholm is long-term, and continues to evolve as needs emerge, making it especially unique.

-How did the cooperation on climate efforts begin?
+How did the collaboration on climate efforts begin?

 Jonatan: We began providing support for climate adaptation as early as 2012-2013 when we performed a review of how the City of Stockholm worked with climate adaptation and what threats the city faced.

-One thing we quickly found was how difficult the issue of accountability is.
+One thing we quickly discovered was how difficult the issue of accountability is.
 Does accountability lie with the municipal water company, with City officials working on environmental and climate issues, with urban planners, or is it a safety issue?
-What was missing was an integrated group of experts from different sections tackling the issue in a holistic manner, something the City has now created.
+What was missing was an integrated group of experts from different sections tackling the issue in a holistic manner — something the City has now created.

-What are we doing just now for the City of Stockholm regarding climate adaptation?
+What are we currently doing for the City of Stockholm regarding climate adaptation?

 Jonatan: We conduct thematic analyses on climate threats to the city’s geographical areas.
-The first analysis was about the so-called ‘cloudburst’, a major rainfall event that statistically is likely to reoccur every 100 years.
+The first analysis was around the so-called ‘cloudburst’, a major rainfall event that is statistically likely to reoccur every 100 years.
 Given that we can expect both a hotter and more extreme climate, it is very likely that a person born today in Stockholm will experience a cloudburst during their lifetime.

 How extensive is the impact of a once-in-a-100-year rainfall event?

-Jonatan: Up to one metre of water will flow on some streets and in places where water tends to collect, it may be even deeper.
-Without going into detail, I can say that while the frequency is low, all cities are very vulnerable to cloudbursts and critical infrastructure will be severely hit.
+Jonatan: Up to one metre of water will flow on some streets and in other places where water tends to collect, perhaps even deeper.
+Without going into detail, I can say that while the frequency of occurrences is low, all cities are very vulnerable to cloudbursts and critical infrastructure will be severely hit.

-Jonatan: Having completed the cloudburst project, we are now analysing the challenges of heatwaves and their impact on society, based on data from May and June 2018, which were the hottest months in Stockholm in 260 years.
+Jonatan: Having completed the cloudburst project, we are now analysing the challenges presented by heatwaves and their impact on society, based on data from May and June 2018, Stockholm’s hottest months in 260 years.
 Once completed, we intend to look at several other climate-related threats.
-This can, for example, be snowstorms, rivers overflowing their banks and rock- and mudslides.
-This is something we encourage all municipalities to do as the problems we see are only going to get worse.
+This can, for example, include snowstorms, rivers overflowing their banks and rock and mud slides.
+This is something we encourage all municipalities to do, as the problems we see are only going to get worse.